General mixed lattices

-Many examples of mixed lattices in which the conditions of Theorem \ref{main} hold can be found in \cite{jj1}.
-We now consider some additional examples.
+Many examples of mixed lattices in which the conditions of Theorems \ref{main} and \ref{main1} hold can be found in \cite{jj1}.
+We now consider a couple of additional examples.

-\begin{example} Let $\leq$ be the usual ordering of natural numbers.
-Define another partial ordering $\sleq$ on $\N$ by $x\sleq y$ if $x$ divides $y$.
-Then $\Mm=(\N,\leq,\sleq)$ is a mixed lattice in which the pre-regularity condition \eqref{prereg} clearly holds, but none of the conditions of Theorem \ref{main} hold.
-Indeed, if $x=2$, $y=4$ and $z=6$ then $x\sleq y$, $z\lenv x=2$ and $z\lenv y=3$, but $2\sleq 3$ does not hold.
-Hence, the condition of Theorem \ref{main}(b) does not hold in $(\Mm,\leq,\sleq)$.
-In this example, the partially ordered sets $(\Mm, \leq)$ and $(\Mm, \sleq)$ are both lattices, and this shows that the associative, modular and distributive inequalities do not necessarily hold even if $(\Mm,\leq,\sleq)$ is a lattice with respect to both partial orderings (although in this case, the corresponding properties \eqref{lass}--\eqref{lmod1} hold for both partial orderings separately).
+\begin{example2} Let $M=\N$ and let $\leq$ be the usual ordering of natural numbers.
+Define another partial ordering $\sleq$ by $x\sleq y$ if $x$ divides $y$.
+Then $\Mm=(M,\leq,\sleq)$ is a mixed lattice in which the pre-regularity condition \eqref{prereg} clearly holds, but none of the conditions of Theorems \ref{main} and \ref{main1} hold.
+Indeed, if $x=2$, $y=4$ and $z=6$ then $x\sleq y$, $x\sleq z$ and $z\lenv y=3$, but $x\sleq z\lenv y$ does not hold.
+Hence, the condition of Theorem \ref{main}(a) does not hold in $\Mm$.
+In this example, the partially ordered sets $(M, \leq)$ and $(M, \sleq)$ are both distributive lattices, and this shows that the associative, modular and distributive inequalities do not necessarily hold even if $(M,\leq,\sleq)$ is a distributive lattice with respect to both partial orderings (although in this case, the corresponding properties \eqref{lass}--\eqref{lmod1} hold for both partial orderings separately).
 It should be noted, however, that a mixed lattice is not necessarily a lattice with respect to either partial ordering (see \cite[Example 2.17]{jj1}).

 As with lattices, we can draw diagrams to describe mixed lattices.
-As an example, Figure~\ref{fig:kuva} below represents a mixed sublattice $\Ss=\{1,2,3,4,6,12\}$ of $\Mm$, where $1$ is the smallest element and $12$ is the largest element.
+An example is given in Figure \ref{fig:kuva}, which represents a mixed sublattice $\Ss=\{1,2,3,4,6,12\}$ of $\Mm$, where $1$ is the smallest element and $12$ is the largest element.

-In Figure \ref{fig:kuva}, an ascending solid line from element $x$ to $y$ means $x\leq y$ and $x\sleq y$, while an ascending dashed line means $x\leq y$ (but not $x\sleq y$). \end{example}
+In Figure \ref{fig:kuva}, an ascending solid line from element $x$ to $y$ means $x\leq y$ and $x\sleq y$, while an ascending dashed line means $x\leq y$ (but not $x\sleq y$). \end{example2}

-Our next example shows that the mixed lattice of the preceding example can be extended to a multiplicative mixed lattice group which is closely related to the theory of divisibility.
-This also provides an example of a multiplicative mixed lattice group in which the group operation is a multiplication.
+Our next example shows that the mixed lattice of the preceding example can be extended to a mixed lattice group that is closely related to the theory of divisibility.
+This also provides an example of a mixed lattice group in which the group operation is a multiplication.